 Engaged in exploring the spiritual in art and nature, Stevens looked to American writers such as Ralph Waldo Emerson (1803–1882) and Henry David Thoreau (1817–1862).
 Later study into the Chinese landscape paintings of the Sung Dynasty (960–1279), along with the philosophies of such modern abstract artists as Wassily Kandinsky (Russian, 1866–1944) and Paul Klee (German, 1879–1940), helped refine Stevens’ artistic direction.

 The nine works in this exhibition will illustrate the artist’s personal and poetic vision of the Southern landscape.

-Photography of the 2020 installation at the Montgomery Museum of Fine Arts, Montgomery, Alabama.
+Above: Photograph of the 2020 installation of the exhibition at the Montgomery Museum of Fine Arts.

 Stevens merged the traditional with the avant-garde to become one of the South’s pioneering modernist artists.